 General and administrative expenses consist primarily of salaries and related benefits, including stock-based compensation.
-Other general and administrative expenses include professional fees for auditing, tax, rent, patent costs and legal services.
+Our general and administrative expenses consisted primarily of payroll expenses for our full-time employees.
+Other general and administrative expenses include professional fees for auditing, tax, patent costs and legal services